mgallegos/laravel-jqgrid/README.md

 You can see the documentation of each method in the [interface source code](src/Mgallegos/LaravelJqgrid/Renders/RenderInterface.php).
 >   Note: This package will **NOT** include the `jquery.jqGrid.min.js`, that is your work to do.

-### Step 2: Create a class that implement the "RepositoryInterface".
+### Step 2: Create a class that implements the "RepositoryInterface".

 Create your own datasource implementation, just remember to take into account all parameter received by both methods and the expected type of the return value.